shopware/shopware/src/Docs/platform/5-orm/6-search.md

 ## Aggregate

-Aggregations are a powerful tool which allows you to gather statistic data about your executed query.
+Aggregations are a powerful tool which allows you to gather statistical data about your executed query.

 | Class name | API name | Type | Return values | Description |
 |-----|---|---|---|---|